FObersteiner/pyFuppes/README.md

 Installation
 ============
-    check the .dist folder for a whell file...
+    check /dist directory for a wheel file.

 Content